 - Put a cheat sheet about what can go in recycling on your fridge, so you always have a reference.
 (If you’re in Edmonton, you can download one here.)

 - Terracycle recycles all kinds of things that you would normally throw in the garbage.
 They have different “Brigades” with public drop off points (you can select a brigade on their site and find a drop off spot near you).
-One of my families asked about Tassimo or T-Disks, so I looked into it.
 If you’re in the Edmonton area, you can drop off air and home car products, and cereal bags at the Edmonton Valley Zoo and your donation helps support animal conservation!

 - Repurpose yogurt containers instead of recycling them: give them to a teacher to use in the classroom for storage or crafts, use them as storage bins for small toys, beads, buttons, etc, use them as plant containers (poke a few holes in the bottom for drainage), store home-made playdough.
 Ideas for toilet paper rolls include crafts, sorting items in a drawer, seed starter pots, and DIY bird feeders.
 You can also put toilet paper rolls or other bits of cardboard into your compost.

 Use a reusable water bottle or coffee mug.

 This is a small change with a big impact!
 Think about how much you’re keeping out of the garbage or recycling by just doing this for a few days.
 Again, as with food storage, try to pick glass or stainless steel for your reusable vessels.
 We love our stainless steel LAMOSE bottles.
 This Thermos Leak Proof Stainless Steel Straw Bottle is my favourite for kids.

 Use cloth “paper towels” instead of disposable ones.